The Holocaust in Germany: Repression and Isolation

 Jewish Students

 When the NAZIs seized power in 1933, most German Jews attended state schools.
 Only a small number of students attended Jewish religious schools.
-Through a varaiety of methods including the introduction of anti-semetic curriculum materials, verbal amd phyical abuse from teachers and other students, Jewish children began withdrawing from the schools.
+Through a varaiety of methods including the introduction of anti-semetic curriculum materials, verbalamd phyical abuse from teachers and other students, Jewish children began withdrawing from the schools.
 Conditiojs varied, but in some schools it was dangerous for Jewish children to continue attending classes.
 The Nuremburg Laws in 1935 took away German citizenship from Jews resulting in the expulsion of Jewish children from the state schools.
 These children enrolled in schools set up for them and staffed by Jewish teachers who had been fired by the NAZIs.

 Shopping

 We are not sure what shopping was like for Jews in the years before World War II.
 There was no rationoing before the Kristallnacht (November 1938) and World War II (September 1939).
 Thus the only requirement was the money.
 Certainly the NAZI racial measures had by 1938 impoverished many Jews so that large numbers were having difficulties affording even the bare necesities.
 Jews were after 1935 increasingly prohibited from public facilities likes parks and I think, theaters, museums and libraries.
 Jew did not until 1941 hsave to wear the yellow star badge, but violation of yhese municipal ordinances could invite a beating or even arrest.
 At this time we have few details about shopping.
 As far as I know, until the War Jews could shop where ever they wanted.
-I do not think many merchants refuse to seve them, but this is a subject thar requires further investigation.
+I do not think many merchants refuse to serve them, but this is a subject thar requires further investigation.
 Hopefully readers with some insights will add to our understanding of this subject.

 Hitler Youth